The Hero: Love Story of a Spy: Production

 The Shah brothers of Time Magnetics—Dhirajlal Shah, Hasmukh Shah, and Pravin Shah—were engaged to produce the film.
 Aiming for high production values, Sharma mounted the film on a sizable budget and the scale he said was needed for a story of this proportion.
 He said the film was a risk, especially when the Indian film industry was going through a slump.
 Sharma defended the budget, saying, "But everything is risky; even walking on the street is risky.
 I knew before I started how much it would cost.
 I think the two years I gave to the film are more important than the budget.
 The money may come back, the time won't.
 Films these days don't work because filmmakers don't give enough time to them."

 Sharma cast Sunny Deol, who also starred in Gadar: Ek Prem Katha, in the role of an Indian spy.
 The director felt that the film differed greatly from their previous collaboration because Deol played a "subtle spy" who did not "scream and shout" (Deol's trademark in his films).
 Deol streaked his hair blond and wore several disguises in the film, which made him uncomfortable.
 Preity Zinta was cast in the female lead as a naive Kashmiri village girl, while Miss World 2000 Priyanka Chopra was cast in the supporting role of a Pakistani-born Canadian doctor.
-Chopra's other 2003 film Andaaz was supposed to be her debut Bollywood film, but The Hero: Love Story of a Spy ended up releasing a month before and thus became the actress' debut Bollywood film.
 Zinta thought that the film had "a terrific script" and she identified with her character thanks to Zinta's Himachal Pradesh roots.
 Chopra thought the film had "a very emotional subject" and being a part of a big film like this seemed like a good option for her.
 Kabir Bedi and Amrish Puri completed the cast.
 Simple Kapadia, Abu Jani, Sandeep Khosla, Neeta Lulla and Sheetal India designed the cast's costumes.
 Sanjay Dhabade was the film's production designer.
 Several huge sets were constructed, including a massive glass house on water.
 Kabir Lal handled the cinematography.